 The RINGIDEA project adopted the SCONUL model for Information Literacy.
 The main features of this project include the identification of best IL practice, transfer of knowledge, development and implementation of IL programs and training including online IL suites, development of IL policy and dissemination and exploitation of results across all participating countries.
 The project is a furthering of the Bologna Process for a Europe of knowledge by exploring inclusion of IL competencies in curricula.
-The project aims to firmly embed IL into curricula in organisational structures utilising a three pronged, progressive approach to embedding information literacy into higher education institutions through extra-curricular (supplemental), inter-curricula (integrated) and intra curricular (embedded) means [18].
-Academics and Information Scientists/Librarians are also embedding in the three-cycle system (bachelor/master/doctorate), quality assurance and recognition of qualifications for the development of lifelong learning in society at large.
-These innovative technologies will benefit all stakeholders such as undergraduate and postgraduate students, Librarians, academic staff, Ministries, National and public libraries, Local communities [8].
+Academics and Information Scientists/Librarians are developing (under the auspices of the RINGIDEA project) curriculum-integrated IL programs, embedded in the three-cycle system (bachelor/master/doctorate), quality assurance and recognition of qualifications for the development of lifelong learning in society at large.
+These innovative technologies will benefit all stakeholders such as undergraduate and postgraduate students, Librarians, academic staff, Ministries, National and public libraries, Local communities.
 The RINGIDEA project emphasised the fact that membership of the EU requires the existence of a functioning market economy and the capacity to cope with competitive pressure and market forces within the Union.
 The project identified a set of problems with regard to lifelong learning around the world, and western Balkans are not isolated from the common phenomenon of lack of information literacy practices.
 IL skills can help to "decrease the developmental discrepancy between Bosnia and Herzegovina" (Policy of Information Society Development in Bosnia and Herzegovina) and the EU, progress information society services in Albania (Albania 2009 progress report) and promote regional cooperation for the creation of a business environment and an economic space in the Western Balkans (Regional cooperation in the Western Balkans).
 The RINGIDEA project has proposed new methods for IL delivery by harmonising cultural diversity.
 A set of new products (online modules, teaching materials, policy) are developed and knowledge transfer can take place at all levels.
 The results (including online learning and teaching materials) can be used in new contexts or in other Western Balkan countries that can customise the results to suit their conditions.
 This project ascertained the visibility through dissemination, trainings and conferences.